mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/40.Deployment Steps/default.md

 #### Power on the Appliance

 Complete the rest of the wizard and wait for the deployment to complete.
 Then, use vCenter to power on the appliance.
+> **Please note that the appliance can take between 5 to 10 minutes to boot depending on the underlying datastore's performance.**

 #### Enable VMware HA on the Appliance